 Daphne C Hernandez, PhD, MSEd, FAAHB

 Dr. Daphne Hernandez is a developmental psychologist who received interdisciplinary training throughout her graduate studies and postdoctoral fellowship.
 She has extensive experience studying gender and race/ethnic health disparities resulting from poverty-related issues, including food insecurity and obesity across the life span.
 Her area of expertise also includes investigating the health of low-income Latino immigrants through funding from the National Cancer Institute and the National Institute of Child Health and Human Development.
-Her research portfolio also examines housing insecurity and homelessness.
+Her research portfolio also examines housing insecurity, homelessness, and barriers to physical activity.
+Her work has been nationally recognized by professional organizations, including the National Council on Family Relations and the American Academy of Health Behaviors, where she received Fellow status.
+She is an Associate Editor for Family and Community Health and serves on the Editorial Board for the American Journal of Health Behavior and the Journal of Healthy Eating and Active Living.

 Dr. Hernandez received her AB in psychology and certificate in Spanish from Princeton University where she was a NCAA Division I diver.
 She then went on to earn her MSEd in psychological services from the University of Pennsylvania, where she also served as the diving coach for the women's and men's teams.
 Her PhD in developmental psychology was awarded from Boston College.
 She received postdoctoral training in public policy and poverty from the University of Michigan.